-Verify the preview of the import is what you were expecting.
-To finish the import process and save the entities to your current project’s database, click on the ‘Save’ button.
-To go back, modify your text and try importing again, click on the ‘< Prev’ button to return to the previous step in the process.
+- Verify the preview of the import is what you were expecting.
+To finish the import process and save the entities to your current project's database, click the 'Save' button.
+To go back, modify your text and try importing again, click the '< Prev' button to return to the previous step in the process.

 In order to import relationships using the CSV importer, the CSV file must be formatted in a specific way in order to be read correctly by the Import Analyzer.

 - Start with a CSV with basic headers.

 - Add the relationship name and "Project ID" as column titles.